Aphrodite Désirée Navab

 2007, 2008

-Panelist, Graduate Research in Art Education Conference, Penn State & Teachers College, NYC.
+Panelist, Graduate Research in Art Education Conference, Penn State & Teachers College.

 2004